troglobit/finit/doc/config.md

 **Syntax:** `run [LVLS] <COND> /path/to/cmd ARGS -- Optional description`

-One-shot command to run in sequence when entering a runlevel, with optional arguments and description.

-`run` commands are guaranteed to be completed before running the next command.
-Highly useful if true serialization is needed.

-Please note, however, that `run` commands **block Finit**, meaning you cannot call `initctl` to start, stop, reload, or other such operations.
-The only `initctl` commands possible are those that enable and disable services and even then you should make sure to use the `--force` option since otherwise `initctl` will try to connect to Finit.

 > `<COND>` is described in the [Services](#services) section.

+One-shot command to run in sequence when entering a runlevel, with optional arguments and description.  `run` commands are guaranteed to be completed before running the next command.
+Useful when serialization is required.

+> **Warning:** try to avoid the `run` command.
+It blocks much of the
+> functionality in Finit, like (re)starting other (perhaps crashing)
+> services while a `run` task is executing.
+Use other synchronization
+> mechanisms instead, like conditions.

+Incomplete list of unsupported `initctl` commands in `run` tasks:

+ - `initctl runlevel N`, setting runlevel
+ - `initctl reboot`
+ - `initctl halt`
+ - `initctl poweroff`
+ - `initctl suspend`

+To prevent `initctl` from calling Finit when enabling and disabling services from inside a `run` task, use the `--force` option.
+See also the `--quiet` and `--batch` options.

 ### One-shot Commands (parallel)

 **Syntax:** `task [LVLS] <COND> /path/to/cmd ARGS -- Optional description`

+> `<COND>` is described in the [Services](#services) section.

 One-shot like 'run', but starts in parallel with the next command.